Meade State Park

 Meade State Park is a state park southwest of the city of Meade in Meade County, Kansas, United States.
-The park features an 80 acre lake that contains Bluegill, Channel Cat & Flathead Catfish, Trout, Saugeye, Crappie, and Largemouth Bass.
+The park features an 80 acre lake that contains bluegill, channel cat, and largemouth bass.
 Fishing is allowed in the lake year-round with motorized boating restricted to fishing only and no wake speed.
-In addition the park encompasses a 440 acre campsite and wildlife area.
-This can be enjoyed via hiking trails located within the park.
+In addition the park encompasses a 440 acre campsite and wildlife area with hiking trails.